 More Unique Things to Do in Santa Barbara that are on My List for Next Time

 19. Visit Channel Islands National Park

-I definitely want to check out the Channel Islands on a return trip to Santa Barbara.
+I definitely want to check out the Channel Islands on a return trip.
 They’re an eight-island archipelago split between Santa Barbara, Ventura, and LA counties.
 Of those eight islands, five make up the National Park including Anacapa, Santa Barbara, Santa Cruz, San Miguel, and Santa Rosa.

 There’s a ton to do from island hopping to camping to hiking to scuba and more, and the islands are known as the “Galapagos of the North” because of their unique ecosystems.

 20. Take advantage of all the water sports in Santa Barbara

 As you might guess from a coastal city with 300+ days of sunshine… Santa Barbara is home to a ton of water sports!
 While I was doing my bike ride, Sher was actually taking surfing lessons with Surf Happens.
 After a disastrous turn attempting SUP in Da Nang, I decided to forgo anything that required me to try to stand up on a board in the freezing Pacific Ocean.
 However, next time I think it’d be fun to do some kayaking.